Cutepuppydog/garbagecoin/README.md

 ### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
-This is especially important for large or high-risk changes.
-It is useful to add a test plan to the pull request description if testing the changes is not straightforward.
+Please buy I want it to go to the moon pls buy

 Translations
 ------------

 We only accept translation fixes that are submitted through [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).
-Translations are converted to Litecoin periodically.
+Translations are converted to Garbagecoin periodically.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](doc/translation_process.md) for details on how this works.